 Should you get the Chase Ink Business Cash?

 The Ink Business Cash Card is a great option if you’re self-employed, own a small business or are an entrepreneur.
-However, there are plenty of other Chase business credit cards to choose from as well as business credit cards from other lenders.
-Whether or not this card is the best fit for your business depends on a variety of different individual factors, such as:
+But there are plenty of other Chase business credit cards to choose from, as well as business credit cards from other lenders.

 • You have a lot of office expenses.
 If you spend a lot on office supplies or on internet, phone and cable services, this card is well worth it.